 - Home visits within the Wolverhampton area available

-Matthew is a member of the Law Society Private Client Section and is currently a member of STEP(The Society of Trust and Estate Practitioners) the worldwide professional association for practitioners dealing with family inheritance and succession planning.
+Matthew is a member of the Law Society Private Client Section and is a full member of STEP (The Society of Trust and Estate Practitioners) the worldwide professional association for practitioners dealing with family inheritance and succession planning.

 In his spare time Matthew enjoys playing football, running and travel.

 Sonali joined Thornes in 2008 and qualified as a solicitor with them in 2010.
 She is an enthusiastic member of the Family Department and her areas of expertise include:-

 - Injunction proceedings - non-molestation orders and occupation orders